Ministry of War (France): History

+In 1817, the State acquired the Hôtel de Brienne, at 14 rue Saint-Dominique (7th arrondissement) to serve as the Ministry of War.

 In 1915, during the First World War, an Under Secretariat of State of the Military Aeronautics was created.
 It would eventually become independent in 1928 as the Ministry of Air.

 The ministry remained in place in all subsequent governments, with some temporary name changes, until its final merger with the Ministry of the Navy and the Ministry of Air into the Ministry of Defence on 31 October 1947.